How to Choose a Bodysurfing Handboard

 The right size handboard to suit a body surfer's body area m2 = (A) height and weight should be just over the size of your hand or up to maximum two-and-a-half times the length of your hand and up to two-and-a-half times the width of your hand.

-For example, my height is 170cm, and weight of 70kgs, plus bodysurfing friends who are 180cm and between 80 - 90kgs, ride bodysurfing handboards twice the length and width of their hand, this size provides excellent lifting force = (FL) Lift/Drag ratio, speed and control in the right surf and wave conditions, with only their handboard and from the lower part of their legs and bodysurfing fins gliding/planing across the wave.
+For example, my height is 170cm, and weight of 70kgs, plus a few bodysurfing friends who are 180cm and between 80 - 90kgs, ride bodysurfing handboards twice the length and width of their hand, this size provides excellent lifting force = (FL) Lift/Drag ratio, speed and control in the right surf and wave conditions, with only their handboard and from the lower part of their legs with their bodysurfing fins gliding or aquaplaning across the wave.

 The Best Shape Bodysurfing Handboards